inkstitch/inkstitch/collections/_docs/en/001-004-workflow.md

 ### Parametrize

-Set parameters using `Extensions > Ink/Stitch > English > Params`.
+Set parameters using `Extensions > Ink/Stitch  > Params`.
 You find a description for each parameter in the [Params](/docs/params/) section of this documentation.
 Each time you change parameter values, you'll be able to see the simulated result in a preview window.
 Once you are satisfied with the result, click `Apply and close` to save the values into your SVG-file.

 At this point, save your SVG file.
 If Inkscape is starting to become sluggish (due to an Inkscape memory leak), restart it before continuing.